Is The Market Research Budget Under Pressure?

 A few years ago I was working for a UK commercial bank and the Marketing department had been called together to meet the new Head of Marketing.
 As our new colleague was introduced to each area of marketing she acknowledged the value that they offer to the organisation.
 However, when she was introduced to the Market Research Team we heard the fatal words “Oh, yes, Market Research, the first area to be cut when there is a downturn.”

 Ironically within a matter of months we were hit by the financial crisis of 2008 and almost immediately my budget was drastically cut back.
-So, why is there a perception that the research budget is fair game when times are difficult?
-There are of course a number of inter-related reasons, but from my experience here are the main factors behind this attitude to market research.
+So, why is there a perception that the market research budget is fair game when times are difficult?
+There are of course a number of inter-related reasons, but from my experience here are the main factors behind this attitude to the market research budget.

 Return on investment: